|

 - Famous

-Quotations from Horace, and many others.
+Quotations from Horace.
 In Latin and English.

 - University